 16074 International Construction6cp; block mode lectures, local and international workshops

-Requisite(s): 96 credit points of completed study in spk(s): C10214 Bachelor of Construction Project Management OR 96 credit points of completed study in spk(s): C10215 Bachelor of Construction Project Management Bachelor of Arts International Studies
+Requisite(s): 96 credit points of completed study in spk(s): C10214 Bachelor of Construction Project Management OR 96 credit points of completed study in spk(s): C10215 Bachelor of Construction Project Management Bachelor of International Studies OR 96 credit points of completed study in spk(s): C10420 Bachelor of Construction Project Management Bachelor of Languages and Cultures

 This subject aims to introduce students to construction industry structure, practices and methods of construction adopted in various parts of the world.
 The subject covers current practices and future trends in various countries and international approaches to construction procurement, management practices and construction resource availability, requirement and usage.
 It also covers the impact of local economic, labour and technical parameters on construction management; staffing for international projects; and areas of competitive advantage in international construction.